Colyte; GaviLyte-C; GaviLyte-G; GaviLyte-N; GoLYTELY; MoviPrep; NuLYTELY; Plenvu; TriLyte

 - Bleeding from rectum or rectal pain.

-- This drug may cause you to be dehydrated or have electrolyte problems.
-Rarely, this may be very bad or deadly.
-Tell your doctor right away if you get very dizzy, pass out, feel very tired or weak, or have a fast heartbeat, a heartbeat that does not feel normal, or seizures.
-Tell your doctor right away if you have headache, mood changes, confusion, muscle pain or weakness, more thirst, not hungry, dry mouth, dry eyes, very bad upset stomach or throwing up, if you are unable to pass urine, or if you have a change in the amount of urine produced.
+- This drug may cause your child to be dehydrated or have electrolyte problems.
+Rarely, this may be severe or deadly.
+Tell your child’s doctor right away if your child gets dizzy, passes out, feels tired or weak, or is unable to pass urine.
+Tell your child’s doctor right away if your child has a fast or abnormal heartbeat, seizures, headache, mood changes, confusion, muscle pain or weakness, more thirst, not hungry, dry mouth or eyes, severe upset stomach or throwing up, or a change in the amount of urine produced.

 - Anal irritation.